 Canceling Costco membership as a Costco Anywhere Visa cardholder

-A question raised by a Costco member brought up the issue of cards linked to retail memberships.
-Citibank issues the Costco Anywhere Visa card.
+A question raised by a Costco member brought up the issue of cards linked to retail memberships and the Costco Anywhere Visa Card by Citi.

 “I am now a Costco member, but I am going to let my membership expire,” Brian wrote.
 “If I continue using my Costco Anywhere Visa card, will I be charged a fee?”